How much does it cost to sponsor a child through World Vision?

 Can I send gifts to my sponsored child?

 Some sponsors want to express their love for their sponsored child by sending gifts during special occasions.
-Well- intended gifts can also be an added cost when there is a need to pay delivery cost especially for big parcels.
+Well- intended gifts can also be an added cost when there is a need to pay the delivery cost, especially for big parcels.

 The best way to help your sponsored child is through your monthly sponsorship.
 This together with your messages of support and encouragement will definitely show that you care.

 Should you still want to send a gift to your sponsored child, you may do so through our Donor Service.
 The sponsor shall shoulder additional costs for shipment/ delivery.
-For the coordination and sending of your gift to your sponsored child, you will need to call our Donor Service at 372-7777 or e-mail wv_phil(at)wvi(dot)org
+For the coordination and sending of your gift to your sponsored child, you will need to call our Donor Service at 8372-7777/ Smart mobile: #0998 844 3091/ Globe mobile: #0917 859 4126 or e-mail wv_phil(at)wvi(dot)org

 Can I meet my sponsored child?